Local ownership and control

 Credit unions have access to trust services, leasing, small to medium-sized business financial services, card products, wealth management, financial planning, investment and insurance services through this network.

 Credit unions contribute to the local economy by providing employment and having a presence in the community.
-Almost 3,500 knowledgeable and professional people work in credit unions across the province and are active participants in their communities.
+Over 3,300 knowledgeable and professional people work in credit unions across the province and are active participants in their communities.

 Saskatchewan credit unions use their resources and network to build lives and fulfill dreams.
 Every year, we support a broad range of local and provincial initiatives that contribute to growing Saskatchewan communities.